 During straight-line motion, the frequencies from both halves of the photodiode array are equal.
 When the vehicle moves in a curved path, the texture points pass over the diode surfaces at an angle.
 This causes one frequency to decrease while the other increases.
 Using the ratio of these two frequencies, the velocity vector can be determined using trigonometric formulas.
-A subsequent calculation allows for determining the longitudinal and lateral speeds.
+A subsequent calculation enables the longitudinal and lateral speeds to be determined.